Christopher Evans (businessman): Career

 Evans' first company, Enzymatix, was one of the earliest biotech companies in Europe.
-Its early work involve the use of cabbages and eggs to mass-produce phospholipids which were used in surfactants to help premature babies breathe.
+Its early work involved the use of cabbages and eggs to mass-produce phospholipids which were used in surfactants to help premature babies breathe.
 Evans was a co-founder of the biotech business Chiroscience, which was founded in 1991.
 The company made a number of breakthroughs in the early 1990s.
 It developed an anesthetic known as Chirocaine, and discovered Romosozumab, which was later acquired by Celltech.

 In 1992, Evans was the founder of Celsis, which was based in Cambridge, UK.
-It specialised in contamination detectors, which included a revolutionary test to detect E.coli in water.
+It specialised in contamination detectors, which included a test to detect E.coli in water.
 Chiroscience became one of the UK's first biotech companies to go public in 1994, when it filed for its initial public offering.
-Evans remained at the business for another couple of years and left prior to its merger with Celltech in 1999.
+Evans remained at the business for several more years and left prior to its merger with Celltech in 1999.

 Evans founded a number of ventures under the Merlin group.
 During the 1990s, Merlin focused on partnering with entrepreneurs to create new businesses, in a similar way to how seed funding is now used.
-Early investments were made in over 20 life science based companies.
+Early investments were made in over 20 life science companies.
 A £2.5 million investment was made in Cyclacel in 1997.

-In 1994, founded Toad, a vehicle technology company specialising in car security devices which went to be a publicly listed company.
+In 1994, Evans founded Toad, a vehicle technology company specializing in car security devices which went to be a publicly listed company.

 In 1997, Evans co-founded ReNeuron, a stem cell research company.
 The company's research focused on treatments to reverse the effects of neurological diseases.

-In 1998, Evans founded Biovex, a company which specialised in the development of a genetically modified herpes virus which kills off cancer cells.
-The company was ultimately sold to Amgen in 2011 for $1 billion.
+In 1998, Evans founded Biovex, a company which specialized in the development of a genetically modified herpes virus which kills off cancer cells.
+The company was sold to Amgen in 2011 for $1 billion.
 Later that year, Lord David Puttnam assembled a team of eight trustees for the National Endowment for Science, Technology and the Arts, which included Evans.
 This later became known as Nesta.
 It was awarded £200 million by the British government in the 1998 budget.
 In 2000, ReNeuron was listed on the Alternative Investment Market in a £60 million listing.